Association Bylaws - amended April 13, 2015

 SECTION 1.
 Divisions.

-This Association shall have such Divisions as may be necessary for the purpose of coordinating and aiding in the general purpose of the Association but may not be inconsistent with the bylaws or interfere in any way with the activities or affairs of the association.
-They may be activated by a vote of the Board of Directors of the Association.
+This Association shall have two Divisions (North and South) for the purpose of coordinating and aiding in the general purpose of the Association but may not be inconsistent with the bylaws or interfere in any way with the activities or affairs of the association.

 SECTION 2.
 Division Composition.

 The North and South Divisions shall be comprised of the members located in an area of such size and convenience that the members therein can meet at least quarterly.
 The Board of Directors of the Association shall approve boundaries of the Divisions.

 SECTION 3.
 Division Officers.

 The Officers of each Division shall be a Director, who shall serve as a voting member of the Board of Directors.
 In addition, the officers may include a Vice-Chair, a Secretary, and a Treasurer.

 SECTION 4.
 Election of Division Officers.